microsoft/VFSForGit/Atomic.md

     -   This should be retriable as a second attempt should see the IsEmpty bit on the parent folder and call WritePlaceholderFile again.
-No partial placeholders were left in the parent directory.
+No incomplete placeholders were left in the parent directory.

 -   Ftruncate fails to expand the file to the correct size (or is never reached because of a crash)

-    -   We have a partial placeholder file in the virtualization root that cannot be recovered.
+    -   We have a incomplete placeholder file in the virtualization root that cannot be recovered.
 Future attempts of WritePlaceholderFile will fail because fopen(path, "wbx") won't let us overwrite the existing file.